Signal Processing to Reduce Dark Noise Impact in Precision Timing: Data Sets Used for this Paper

-In the following we repeat this analysis applying Single Delay Line (SDL) Shaping as the method for baseline subtraction.
-We choose a delay of 0.6 nanoseconds, which happens to be a favored value for the CMS ASIC development\cite {tahereh}.
+In the following we repeat this analysis applying Single Delay Line (SDL) shaping as the method for baseline subtraction.
+We choose a delay of 0.6 nanoseconds, which happens to be a favored value for the CMS ASIC development \cite {tahereh}.
 The effect of this Delay Line Shaping can be seen in Figure 10, which illustrates the range of threshold settings that are appropriate for the modified signal.

-In principle the SDL technique could reduce the effectiveness of our mitigation tool by masking the $\delta t$ -Slope correlation.
+In principle the SDL technique could reduce the effectiveness of our mitigation tool by masking the time shift-Slope correlation.
 In practice we find, repeating the analysis with SDL shaped waveforms, that the mitigation tool remains effective as can be seen from Figure 7.